franzliedke/laravel-easy-migrations/README.md

 Run `composer require franzl/laravel-easy-migrations` and you're good to go.

+Please note that - just like with Laravel - you will need to install the `doctrine/dbal` package if you want to rename columns and/or drop SQLite columns.

 ## Usage

 To create a reversible migration, extend your migration class from the `Franzl\EasyMigrations\EasyMigration` base class.